alphagov/paas-tech-docs/source/documentation/index.md

     where `ORGNAME` is your org and `sandbox` is the name of the sandbox space.

     If you deploy an app using the same name and target as an existing app, the original will be replaced.
-If you are not sure about where to deploy your app, consult the rest of your team or speak to the PaaS team by emailing [gov-uk-paas-support@digital.cabinet-office.gov.uk](mailto:gov-uk-paas-support@digital.cabinet-office.gov.uk)..
+If you are not sure about where to deploy your app, consult the rest of your team or speak to the PaaS team by emailing [gov-uk-paas-support@digital.cabinet-office.gov.uk](mailto:gov-uk-paas-support@digital.cabinet-office.gov.uk).

 2. In an empty directory, create an `index.html` file containing the following markup:.